-Nutrition and Dietetics students at the Mount have a wide range of research and volunteer opportunities available on and off campus.
+Undergraduate and graduate students in Applied Human Nutrition at MSVU have a wide range of research and volunteer opportunities available on and off campus.
 Our faculty members offer research and volunteer opportunities through their research and on-going projects.
-Students are encouraged to check the faculty web pages and reach out to faculty to learn more about volunteer or research opportunities.
+Students are encouraged to check the faculty webpages and reach out to faculty to learn more about volunteer or research opportunities, including and beyond those listed below.

-Following are brief descriptions and relevant contact information about just some of our opportunities.
+Following are brief descriptions and relevant contact information about some of our student opportunities.

 In the last decades, more children are overweight and being diagnosed with type-2 diabetes.
 Our goal is to find out how various foods can help children to control their appetite, calorie intake and blood sugar, and therefore prevent obesity and diabetes in children.